david-rockwood/fimpad/README.md

 ## Example 4: Write a story

-One strategy for writing a story with FIMpad is to start with a sentence that you don't know how to finish.
+A powerful technique for writing fiction is to start with a sentence you don’t know how to finish.

 > It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, [[[120]]]

-after generation:
+After generation:

 > It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
 >
->The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
+> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
 George was a massive silverback gorilla with a personality that was as large as his body.
 He was known for his playful antics, his love of bananas, and his uncanny ability to mimic human behavior.
 >
->One night, a new night shift employee named Jake was on duty.
-Jake was a young man in his early twenties,

-I don't want George to be known for his playful antics, so I estimate the token length of the description of something else that he could be known for at about 5 tokens, and I do this:

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his [[[5]]], his love of bananas, and his uncanny ability to mimic human behavior.
->
 > One night, a new night shift employee named Jake was on duty.
 Jake was a young man in his early twenties,

-After I generate I have this:

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
+You may dislike George being described as “playful.”
+So replace it with a FIM tag to refine:

+> He was known for his [[[5]]], his love of bananas, and his uncanny ability to mimic human behavior.

+Generate → result:

-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.
+> He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.

->
+Now, add a suffix to guide the next paragraph:

 > One night, a new night shift employee named Jake was on duty.
-Jake was a young man in his early twenties,

-Now let's provide a suffix after this next tag to drive Jake's paragraph towards impending conflict.
-The suffix doesn't even need to be good, it can be deleted after, it just provides a target state for the story so that the LLM interpolates plot between the prefix and the suffix.

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.
->
-> One night, a new night shift employee named Jake was on duty.
 Jake was a young man in his early twenties, [[[120]]]
 >
 > Because of that, Jake started to get very nervous.

-after generation:
+After generation:

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.
->
 > One night, a new night shift employee named Jake was on duty.
 Jake was a young man in his early twenties, who had just started working at the zoo to make some extra money while he finished his degree in biology.
 Jake was a bit of a nervous wreck, and he was always on edge when he was on duty.
 >
 > That night, as Jake was sitting in the break room eating his dinner and scrolling through his phone, he heard a strange noise coming from the gorilla enclosure.
 At first, he thought it was just the wind, but then he heard it again, and it sounded like someone was laughing.
 >
 > Jake's heart started to race as he stood up and walked towards the enclosure.
 As he got closer,
->
-> Because of that, Jake started to get very nervous.

-The "Jake's heart" paragraph near the end was cut off by the max token limit of 120 that I gave.
-Let's remove the suffix text that I wrote earlier and complete that paragraph.

-We'll use `stop()` below, with multiple stop sequences, to make sure that generation stops cleanly at the end of a paragraph, by stopping at any point where there is a newline following a period, a question mark, or an exclamation point.

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.
->
+Notice the generation was cut off.
+Let’s finish the paragraph cleanly by using `stop()` with sentence-ending delimiters:

 > One night, a new night shift employee named Jake was on duty.
 Jake was a young man in his early twenties, who had just started working at the zoo to make some extra money while he finished his degree in biology.
 Jake was a bit of a nervous wreck, and he was always on edge when he was on duty.
 >
 > That night, as Jake was sitting in the break room eating his dinner and scrolling through his phone, he heard a strange noise coming from the gorilla enclosure.
 At first, he thought it was just the wind, but then he heard it again, and it sounded like someone was laughing.
 >
 > Jake's heart started to race as he stood up and walked towards the enclosure.
 As he got closer, [[[55;stop(".\n","?\n","!\n")]]]

-after generation:

-> It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
->
-> The zoo had recently acquired a new gorilla, named George, who had quickly become a favorite among visitors and staff alike.
-George was a massive silverback gorilla with a personality that was as large as his body.
-He was known for his sense of humor, his love of bananas, and his uncanny ability to mimic human behavior.
->
-> One night, a new night shift employee named Jake was on duty.
-Jake was a young man in his early twenties, who had just started working at the zoo to make some extra money while he finished his degree in biology.
-Jake was a bit of a nervous wreck, and he was always on edge when he was on duty.
->
-> That night, as Jake was sitting in the break room eating his dinner and scrolling through his phone, he heard a strange noise coming from the gorilla enclosure.
-At first, he thought it was just the wind, but then he heard it again, and it sounded like someone was laughing.
->
+Result:

 > Jake's heart started to race as he stood up and walked towards the enclosure.
 As he got closer, he could hear the laughter more clearly, and it sounded like it was coming from inside the enclosure.

-Keep in mind that when you get a generation that you don't like, you can simply press Ctrl+Z to undo the generation.
-Then press Alt+G to generate again.
-Because of the semi-random variation in LLM responses, you can step through dozens of variations until you land on one that you like.
+If you’re unsatisfied with a generation, press `Ctrl+Z` to undo, then `Alt+G` to retry.
+Due to LLM randomness, you can iterate through dozens of variations until you find the perfect one.

 ---

-More to come later, we haven't even got to context tags, config tags, and comment tags yet.
+More to come later, we haven’t even covered context tags, config tags, and comment tags yet.